jeroldcuico/TicTacToe/readme.md

 npm i -D tailwindcss postcss autoprefixer axios
 ```

-or if you want to clone this just type the command
+or if you already cloned this just type the command

 ```
 npm install